Jagrat2027/TOGAFrance/README.md

 TOGAFrance is an independent civic reinterpretation inspired by the TOGAF® framework.
 TOGAF is a registered trademark of The Open Group.
 TOGAFrance is not affiliated with or endorsed by The Open Group.

+This is my gift to France for its national holiday.
+May it serve, inspire, and be surpassed by those who come after.
 ---

 > “What we do must be just, clear, reversible, and possible to transmit.”